nangia/NayantaraDues/README.md

 # TODO

 A good thing would be to modify this program based on the varying interest rates as are reported [here](http://www.allbankingsolutions.com/Banking-Tutor/Chronology-Bank-Rate-India.shtml).
 This should be fairly easy to do by writing another class modelling this varying rate of interest (just inherit from class BaseInterestModel).
+Perhaps, this would be the fair model to use.

 # Summary